Party! Party! Party! Photographs from Weimar Germany; Graphic Design Play Book; No, No, No, No, Yes; Britain Can Make It; Design at Stanford

-Here is a selection of books that caught our attention in recent weeks and months.
+Here is a selection of titles that caught our attention in recent weeks.

-Here is yet another selection of books that caught our attention in recent weeks and months, reviewed by Lindsay Hargrave.
+Here is a selection of illustration-related titles that caught our attention in recent weeks.

-Here are a few things that caught our attention in recent weeks.
+Here are a few miscellaneous graphic artefacts that caught our attention in recent weeks.